 Any sources of difficulty associated usually comes from improving print quality.
 Printing new objects or with new materials often requires significant calibration.
 The relatively high number of moving parts can mean that sometimes troubleshooting a printing issue can be difficult for a beginner.

 SLA printing has a few more steps to the process.
 The resins used are sometimes toxic.
 The process could be described as “messier” than FDM, as it requires an extra cleaning stage.

 Preform deals with the automatic generation of support material.
 Therefore its easy for anyone to start printing with a Formlabs machine.

-One benefit SLA has over FDM is mechanical simplicity of the printer, with fewer sections requiring checking on the printer itself.
+One benefit SLA has over mechanical simplicity of the printer, with fewer sections requiring checking on the printer itself.
 However, as mentioned there are more steps to the full process.

 Both FDM and SLA are mature, well-understood 3D printing methods with a variety of use cases.
 While FDM can be cheaper and easier to get started with, SLA printers have higher print quality and are the only choice for certain projects.